hjhaveri0111/shelf/README.md

 Framer Motion docs

 ## Notes
-At the time of submission OpenLibrary's servers are down due to a storm
+At the time of submission OpenLibrary was down